 You can learn more about the DOER Network, the DOER Fellows Program, and OER-enabled Pedagogy from the following video:

-Grant deliverables will include three complete renewable assignments, each including:
+DOER Fellows will create and submit three complete renewable assignments, each including:

 - The name and URL of the specific open educational resource the renewable assignment is designed to be used with,

 - A set of clear and complete instructions for completing the renewable assignment,